radiosilence/koa-accepts/README.md

-# koa-accepts
+# koa-accept

-Simple middleware to change the format of your response based on the HTTP accepts header.
+Simple middleware to change the format of your response based on the HTTP accept header.

 Supported formats: